evaanikolova/PizzaRestaurant/README.md

 # Commands
 •	chooseRestaurant() - a client can choose the restaurant he wants to order from by typing the restaurant's number.

-•	choosePizza() - then, he will be given a menu for the chosen restaurant and he can select his prefered pizza.
+•	choosePizza() - then, he will be given a menu for the chosen restaurant and he can select his preferred pizza.

 •	addToppings() - if the client wants, he can add different toppings to his pizza.